 This commission might not have happened at all if Matthews had visited the offices of Traveller's Tales on a different day!
 He was there to deliver

-introduced to Steve Riding, a senior producer at game publishers Psygnosis.
-Riding, who already knew Matthews' work well, suggested they adjourn to
+completed, and was introduced to Steve Riding, a senior producer at game publishers Psygnosis.
+Riding, who already knew Matthews' work well, suggested

-a nearby pub for a 'lunchtime pint'.
+they adjourn to a nearby pub for a 'lunchtime pint'.
 It was during this time that Matthews found himself being commissioned to do a game.
-The conversation went like
+The

 group went up to teenage and over, so that many of the first batch of drawings were not used.
 Some, however, are shown here among a selection from the

 later batch of sketches.
 At the point of the age group re-focus, the game was renamed 'Shadow Master' by the marketing men at Psygnosis.
 Matthews has

 Then Traveller's Tales divided, with one of its partners setting up under the name Hammerhead.
 Psygnosis gave the game to Hammerhead to develop.

 Shadow Master could be best described as a first person shoot-'em-up on an alien planet.

 During 1999, Matthews received a request for game conceptual design from Jeff Remmer at 989 Studios in San Diego, California.
 989 is part of the Sony

 Remmer was already familiar with Matthews' art and wanted figures, creatures, machines, and backgrounds designed to enhance their game for which they